Blendify/blender-manual/blender_docs/manual/animation/actions.rst

-*Actions* can be managed with the *Action data-block menu* in the Dope Sheet :doc:`Action Editor </editors/dope_sheet/action>` header, or the properties region of the :doc:`NLA Editor </editors/nla/properties_modifiers>`.
+*Actions* can be managed with the *Action data-block menu* in the Dope Sheet :doc:`Action Editor </editors/dope_sheet/action>` header, or the Properties region of the :doc:`NLA Editor </editors/nla/properties_modifiers>`.

 If you are making multiple actions for the same object, press the *F* button for each action,